chisui/dakka/thesis/main.md

 This is done using a heterogeneous map that has to be manually populated with all static values that the program may encounter while running.
 Unfortunately there is no way to register polymorphic functions like `runActor` this way.
 Luckily there is a way to enumerate all Actor types that exist in a given Actor system and could register a version of `runActor` for each one.
-I was not able to do this though for time reasons.
 As the hierarchy of the Actor system, described by the `Creates` typefamily is potentially infinite, the registration would have to perform cycle detection on the type level.

 Alternatively we can also parametrize the actor context by a type list of kind `[*]`.